 How is the Dedicated Grant Mechanism organized and governed?

 The DGM is governed by Steering Committees at the global and national levels led by indigenous Peoples and Local Community representatives.

-A Global Steering Committee will be established with representation from Indigenous Peoples groups and Local Communities from the pilot countries of the FIP, a member from a non-FIP country and representatives from the World Bank and the Global Executing Agency.
+A Global Steering Committee has been established with representation from Indigenous Peoples groups and Local Communities from the pilot countries of the FIP, a member from a non-FIP country and representatives from the World Bank and the Global Executing Agency.
 Until the DGM National Steering Committees are established in the countries, a Transitional Committee with transitional membership from the countries is fulfilling this role.
 A Global Executing Agency (GEA) serves as the secretariat to the Global Steering Committee and will carry out the tasks as outlined in the Operational Guidelines of the DGM.
 Conservation International, USA was chosen through a competitive, open process as the Global Executing Agency for the DGM.
-The GEA will be the repository of the information on the DGM and maintain its website.
+In addition to other responsibilities, the GEA will be the repository of the information on the DGM and maintain its website.

 Each country program will be overseen by a National Steering Committee, which will be established through a consultative self-selection process in each pilot country.
 The National Steering Committee will guide the implementation of the country program and make funding decisions on eligible grant proposals.
 Indigenous Peoples and Local Communities will have a majority in the National Steering Committee.
 A National Executing Agency (NEA) will be selected to implement the program in each pilot country.
 The NEA will carry out the administrative and fiduciary management of the project under the oversight of the NSC in the country.
 The selection of the NEA will be done by the National Steering Committee in each country.

 How much money does the Dedicated Grant Mechanism represent and who can access these resources?